MartinHerren/QrssPiG/README.md

 ### Piping from audio device
 You need arecord to be installed.
 From your build directory
 ```
-arecord -q -t raw -f S16_LE -r 48000 -D hw:1 --buffer-size=48000 | ./src/QrssPiG -c qrss.yaml
+arecord -q -t raw -f S16_LE -r 48000 -D hw:1 --buffer-size=48000 | ./src/qrsspig -c qrss.yaml
 ```
 arecord is used to record from the second audio input (audio usb dongle) as raw audio data without header in signed 16 bit little-endian format with 48kHz samplerate.
 Output is sent to standard out.
 1 second buffer to prevent overflow.
 A receiver tuned to 10138500Hz must be recorded to the audio input.
-The frequency is choosen so taht with a frequency accurate receiver qrss data should appear around 1.5kHz which will be in the middle of the plot.
+The frequency is choosen so that with a frequency accurate receiver qrss data should appear around 1.5kHz which will be in the middle of the plot.
 In the qrss.yaml config file you must set the sample rate to 6000 and the format to s16iq like in the following example:
 ```
 input: